 “Release him immediately!” authorized the expedition leader.
 “Release him at once.
 That is a direct order!”

 “You have been ordered by a commanding officer!” threatened the tormented man, “You can be court-martialed by the British Admiralty for refusing a direct order from a commanding officer!”

 In no time, they faced the subject of their concern in the doctor’s hold.
 The subordinate was nonplused by the multitude of outstretched arms that tangled themselves around him, pulling him from his bonds.
-Without warning, the freed man slipped into a trance like state, cutting through the mayhem.
-Figures fell backwards and amongst themselves.
+Without warning, the freed man slipped into a trance-like state, cutting through the mayhem.
+Figures fell backward and amongst themselves.
 Some wailed and cursed at the blood that was shed.
 Many men were wrapped around him before he was thrown into the raging storm.
 Their cries were silenced by the thunder of rolling waves.